arenatheme/mediacenter/theme-settings.md

 * Footer color.
 * Buttons color.

-### General Settings
+### 4. General Settings

 At Settings Extended you can customize extended function that use for theme:

+* Lazyload: Enable Lazyload Function.
+It's not apply for Homepage Sections
+* Disable Ajax Cart: Disable ajax cart function.
+* Enable Search Function
+* Enable Wishlist
+* Enable Compare
-* OVERVIEW
+* Quick View Product
-* Extended function: Enable Lazy loading, Quick View Product, Disable Ajax Cart, Enable Catalog Mode, Enable Search Function, Enable Wishlist, Enable Compare, Back to Top button...
+* Back to Top button
 * **EU COOKIE POLICY**
-* Homepage: Show left column section
-* Collection: Select view mobile default, Enable product's image blance, Fixed Image Height
-* Product: Sticky Add to cart on Mobile
-* EU Cookie Policy

-### Cart Page
+### 5. Cart Page

 At **Cart Page**, you can customize: